Talisman

 what would you say makes a good Talisman player?

-a few things to bear in mind which will help your performance in
+few things to bear in mind which will help your performance in a game:

-- Be aware of your characters abilities and make sure
+- Be aware of your character’s abilities and make

-can frustrate their progress and they may have useful things
+some way you can frustrate their progress and they may have useful

-regions.
-If you make the move too soon, you could come a cropper.
+more dangerous regions.
+If you make the move too soon, you could come a

-just by stumbling upon the right cards at the right time.
-Also
+any setback just by stumbling upon the right cards at the right time.

 opponents could easily run into bad luck.